 Apple's iPhone 5S is the firm's latest flagship smartphone, and brings a range of new features to tempt users to upgrade or move over to the iOS family.
 We've put the 5S up against its predecessor, the iPhone 5, to see if it's worth upgrading from the 2014 premium model to its 2013 sibling.

-Users of the iPhone 5S and iPhone 5 are now able to upgrade their devices to run the latest mobile operating system from Apple, iOS 8.3.
-The latest software update was rolled out on 9 April.
+Users of the iPhone 5S and iPhone 5 are now able to upgrade their devices to run the latest mobile operating system from Apple, iOS 9.
+The latest software update was rolled out in September 2015.

 The iPhone 5S, shown above left, houses the new dual flash

 The iPhone 5S is pretty much identical to the iPhone 5 in terms of design and build, as you can see from our video below.Both iPhones have an aluminium case and glass screen, retaining the premium look and feel for the latest model so you're not faced with downgrading to the plastic iPhone 5C.
 Both devices are also comfortable to hold, with the same thin and light build, measuring 124x59x7.6mm and weighing only 112g.

 On the outside, both iPhones feature a power button, with a SIM card slot on the right, a ringer on/off button and volume controls on the left (the plus button can also be used to take pictures from the camera app).
 There's a headphone jack, microphone, Lightning charging port and speaker on the bottom of the device.
 On the back, you'll notice the flash has changed and is now egg shaped rather than circular.
 This houses the new dual flash, which Apple has added to improve image quality in poor lighting conditions.

 The only other difference is the home button, which stays in the same position and retains its circular shape, but it is now edged in stainless steel with a sapphire crystal.
 This change is due to the new home button housing Apple's new fingerprint scanner technology, which we'll come to later.